Collaborative opportunities

 Further developing DoView Drawing Rules

 • Further developing the existing DoView Drawing Rules.
-We already know that DoView strategy/outcomes diagrams created with our DoView Drawing Rules effectively capture strategy and can support better decision-making in many different situations.
-We want DoView diagrams to become a widely used rich visual language for working with strategy.
-One that captures all of the key information that decision-makers need immediately available when making high-stakes strategic decisions.
+We already know that DoView strategy/outcomes diagrams created with the DoView Drawing Rules effectively capture strategy and can support better decision-making in many different settings.
+The aim is for DoView diagrams to become a widely used visual language for working with any type of strategy.
+One that captures all of the key information decision-makers need immediately available when making high-stakes strategic decisions.

 A standard for storing and sharing DoView diagrams

 • Developing a standard for storing and sharing DoViews.
-For instance, at the moment, our legacy app saves DoViews in XML format.
-An XML schema, or other format, could be developed that contains all of the key elements that would be included in a DoView.
+For instance, at the moment, the DoView legacy app saves DoViews in XML format.
+An XML schema, or other format, could be developed that contains all of the key elements that could be included in any DoView.
 This would enable portability of DoView diagrams between different apps, platforms and systems.

 • Version‑control system that snapshots DoView diagrams over time, enabling before/after comparisons and archiving for institutional memory.